EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 • exploit Max-SAT representation of the problem and existing SAT solver [ADFPS-10b]

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-44/51

 Work to be investigated – 1
 • Enable derivation of sensitivity levels of properties (e.g., based on identity exposure)
 • Support speciﬁcations in terms of preferences (e.g., my id_card is